OllyNural/AdventOfGOde2021/README.md

-# AdventOfGOde2022
+# AdventOfGOde2021

-2022 Advent of Code - written in Go
+Learning Go with Advent of Code 2021